Spider-Man: No Way Home: Development

-During production on Spider-Man: Homecoming (2017), two sequels were being planned by Marvel Studios and Sony Pictures.
+During production on the film Spider-Man: Homecoming (2017), two sequels were being planned by Marvel Studios and Sony Pictures.
 In June 2017, star Tom Holland explained that each film would take place during a different year of high school for Peter Parker / Spider-Man, with the third being set during the character's senior year.
 Marvel Studios President Kevin Feige noted in July 2019 that the third film would feature "a Peter Parker story that has never been done before on film" due to the ending of the second film, Spider-Man: Far From Home (2019), which publicly reveals that Parker is Spider-Man.

 Development on third and fourth MCU Spider-Man films had begun by August 2019, with Sony hoping Holland and director Jon Watts would return for both; Holland was contracted to return for one more film, while Watts had completed his two-film deal and would need to sign on for any more films.
 By then, Marvel Studios and its parent company The Walt Disney Studios had spent several months discussing expanding their deal with Sony.
 The existing deal had Marvel and Feige produce the Spider-Man films for Sony and receive 5% of their revenue.
 Sony wanted to expand the deal to include more films while keeping the same terms of the original agreement.
 Disney expressed concern with Feige's workload producing the Marvel Cinematic Universe (MCU) franchise already and asked for a 25–50% stake in any future films Feige produced for Sony.
 Unable to come to an agreement, Sony announced that it would be moving forward on the next Spider-Man film without Feige or Marvel's involvement.
 Their statement acknowledged that this could change in the future, thanked Feige for his work on the first two films, and said they appreciated "the path [Feige] has helped put us on, which we will continue."
 Chris McKenna and Erik Sommers were writing the screenplay for the third film by the time of Sony's announcement, after also doing so for Far From Home, but Watts was receiving offers to direct large films for other studios instead of returning to the franchise, including potentially working on a different property for Marvel Studios and Feige.